cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

-## Preliminary setup for the Connected Devices platform
+## Preliminary setup for the Connected Devices Platform

 Before implementing remote connectivity, there are a few steps you'll need to take to give your Android app the capability to connect to remote devices.